Privacy-preserving Blockchain-enabled Parametric Insurance via Remote Sensing and IoT: Application to Parametric Bushfire Insurance

 where $\mathbf{i}_i$ is an indicator whether the $i$-th pixel having ${\rm dNBR}>\kappa$, and $(\mathbf{e}_{i,j})_{j=1}^k$ is the $k$-bit-decomposition of the $i$-th pixel's $({\rm dNBR} - \kappa)$, if it is non-negative.
 If $({\rm dNBR} - \kappa)$ is negative, then $\mathbf{e}_{i,j}$ needs to be zero to make the constraint satisfiable.

 Evidently, the above constraint system can be proved by Sonic zk-SNARK protocol \cite{maller2019sonic}.
-We specify the settings of Sonic-specific vectors $({\bf a}, {\bf b}, {\bf c})$ and $({\bf u}, {\bf v}, {\bf w})$ in Appendix~\ref{sec:bushinsrspec}.
-There are in total $7N+(N+2)M+2$ linear constraints, and $10n+(n+2)k$ multiplication constraints, where $n$ is the image size and $k$ is the length of bit indices.
+We specify the settings of Sonic-specific vectors $({\bf a}, {\bf b}, {\bf c})$ and $({\mathbf u_q, \mathbf v_q, \mathbf w_q}, k_q)$ with a more detailed explanation in \cite{HQC24full}.
+There are in total $7n+(n+2)k+2$ linear constraints, and $10n+(n+2)k$ multiplication constraints, where $n$ is the image size and $k$ is the length of bit indices.